ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

 Background
 ----------

-In the tutorials up until now, you have been opening new terminals for every new node you run.
+In most of the introductory tutorials, you have been opening new terminals for every new node you run.
 As you create more complex systems with more and more nodes running simultaneously, opening terminals and reentering configuration details becomes tedious.

 Launch files allow you to start up and configure a number of executables containing ROS 2 nodes simultaneously.